October 1st Our guest speaker and presenter is Mike Dimock.

 “Back in the early days the medium format film camera I used limited me to working with landscapes.
 Once I was unencumbered and found the flexibility of more modern equipment I found that I really was more interested in photographing wildlife than landscapes.
 While I love working great sunsets or waterfalls, it is lying in the mud trying to work with a small shorebird or sitting in a meadow with a Savannah Sparrow that really gets me going.”

 Mike offered to focus his presentation on shorebirds.

 All Photo Society meetings are free and open to both members of the Friends and non-members.
-Monthly meetings are held at the Visitor Center at the Tualatin River National Wildlife Refuge on the first Thursday of every month at 7 PM.
+Monthly meetings are held at the Visitor Center at the Tualatin River National Wildlife Refuge, 19255 SW Pacific Hwy, Sherwood, OR 97140. on the first Thursday of every month at 7 PM.